What Is Bossware? Pros & Cons of Productivity Monitoring Apps

 What Is Bossware?

-Bossware encompasses any type of employee productivity tracking or performance monitoring software.
-The name came from the fact that typically this is something that a “boss” would put in place to monitor employees.
+Bossware is a type of software placed by boss on employee device for tracking productivity or monitoring performance.
+The name “Bossware” came from the fact that typically this is something that a “boss” would put in place i.e. employee’s device to monitor the productivity of employees.
 And some employees may even refer to it as “spyware” because it can monitor their digital activities.

 Some forms of bossware are less invasive, such as Microsoft Productivity Score.
-This app looks at your team as a whole to provide non-individualized data on app use and makes suggestions for productivity enhancements.
+This app focuses on collecting data from your team as a whole to provide non-individualized insights on app use and makes suggestions for productivity enhancements.

-Other forms of employee monitoring software can raise privacy concerns because they have the ability to log keystrokes, remotely access microphone and video functions, and can remain invisible to the user.
+Other forms of employee monitoring software can raise privacy concerns as they have the ability to log employees’ activities, such as keystrokes, remotely access microphone and video functions, and can remain invisible to the user.

 While employee monitoring isn’t an entirely new concept, due to the rise in the remote workforce, it’s being adopted like never before.
-It’s estimated that 78% of companies now use some type of employee monitoring software.
+It’s estimated that 78% of companies now use various bossware products as employee monitoring solutions.

 Pros & Cons of Employee Monitoring Apps